Nursing Student Policy Manual

 - Nursing faculty will post course announcements on Moodle between Monday morning at 0600 and Friday at 1700 to allow students to check for announcements at the college within an established time frame.

 - Students using social networking sites need to be aware that these sites are public for anyone to see and that confidential information concerning clients, faculty, or college business should not be posted.
 Students are legally responsible for anything that is posted in social media forums.
-Students are expected to maintain the Code of Conduct and expected behaviors.
+Students are expected to maintain the code of conduct and expected behaviors (outlined on page 19).

 - The faculty may change seating arrangements.